 In the world where almost half of the population shares their opinions on social media, along with their wishes and desires, all you need to do is to listen.

 “And if you listen to them you can soon improve all

 those niggly things which turns an average company

 into an exceptional company.”

-So basically, social listening is discovering what your current and potential clients are saying on social media.
-And turning this information into specific marketing strategies that will help you get with your product or service to the people who are potentially the most interested.
-This way you optimise your investments in acquiring new customers and retention costs.
+In simple terms, social listening is discovering what your current and potential clients are saying on social media.
+Then, you turn this information into specific marketing strategies that will help you get your product or service to the most interested potential customers.
+This way, you can optimise your investments in acquiring new customers and retention costs.

 Social listening glossary